rayandasoriya/100DaysOfCode/README.md

 ## Day 90
 Solved 1 coding problem from LeetCode using Python.
 1. The problem is related to maximize the number of content children in a cookie game.
 Refer to Day90/Problem 1.pdf for more information regarding the problem.

+## Day 91
+Solved 1 coding problem from LeetCode using Python.
+1. The problem is related to count the number of prime numbers less than n.
+Refer to Day91/Problem 1.pdf for more information regarding the problem.